dentarg/auth0-blog/_posts/2018-01-08-meltdown-and-spectre-what-auth0-customers-need-to-know.markdown

 * [Google Chrome version 64](https://support.google.com/faqs/answer/7622138#chrome) should be installed immediately when available on January 23; in the interim, [enable site isolation manually as described here now](https://support.google.com/chrome/answer/7623121)

 Investigate this [list of Meltdown and Spectre Vulnerability Advisories, Patches, & Updates](https://www.bleepingcomputer.com/news/security/list-of-meltdown-and-spectre-vulnerability-advisories-patches-and-updates/).

+{% include tweet_quote.html quote_text="To take steps to mitigate risks posed by Meltdown and Spectre, install all vendor-supplied OS updates and update your browser software to enable site isolation." %}